Jared Crapo

 • live with the losses and heat of the buck/boost converter

-Now there is another option, the PockedPD.
+Now there is another option, the PocketPD.
 This small device allows you to choose the voltage you want, and it requests that voltage from the connected USB-C power source.
 You need a modern USB-C power source that supports the Programmable Power Supply mode from USB PD 3.0 and later.
 As you would expect, there are many USB-C power sources that comply with this standard.

 Instead of bucking or boosting the voltage from USB-C, this device just asks the USB-C for exactly the voltage that you want.
 Very clever.